If you are reading this article you are probably here to learn why your social media ads aren’t really going anywhere.

 You need to be conscious about the fact that there are hundreds of other websites that have a similar offer as you and users can find them on Google within seconds.
 Customers have evolved and will watch reviews, compare and consult other websites before making a purchase.
 Most people prefer to buy from companies that appear trustworthy and actually care about their customer and this is the impression you want your website to give off: high quality.

 Many online marketing attempts fail because marketers are stuck in old paradigms which they try to apply to advanced technology.
-It is this exact refusal to adapt that is often hindering them to reach their full potential.
+It is this exact refusal to adapt that is often hindering them to reach their full potential of social media ads and beyond.

 While no human can know and understand every potential customer, we have the possibility to use data in order to make more objective decisions.
 This is what makes online marketing, and targeted online advertising in particular, so powerful and makes the internet a space with huge opportunities for success for those who can adapt.